To Carb or Not To Carb

 Remember:

-1. If you eat more carbohydrates than your body can use, your blood sugar can climb to an unhealthy level.
+1. If you eat more carbohydrates than your body can use, your blood sugar can climb to an unhealthy level.2.
+Blood sugar before a meal should be in the 90-120 mg range.

 3. Blood sugar 2 hours after a meal typically should be no higher than 190.